 5. Filling Them With Fruit And Chocolate Coins

 Again, keeping it simple like folks from the old days can help youngsters really focus on the more important aspects of the holiday.
+Filling your stockings with fruit, chocolate and gold coins is a fun, age-old tradition.

 6. Putting On A Christmas Eve Pageant

 Some churches still perform the annual show, but this used to be a tradition for families in their own living rooms.
+Why not consider reinstating this fun holiday tradition with your family.
+Trust us, the kids will love it!

 7. Dad Dressing Up As Santa

+It used to be much more commonplace for dads to have a Santa suit somewhere up in the attic for spreading holiday cheer.
 After all, you can’t “see mommy kissing Santa Claus” without suiting up!

 8. Running A Toy Train Around The Tree